 You can take the leave for the birth of a child, the care of a qualifying family member with a serious illness, or to spend time with a family member on leave from the military.
 If you take the leave, you could receive up to 90 percent of your weekly pay, or up to $1,000 a week.

-Beginning July 1, 2020, California’s current state policy of a required six weeks of paid family leave will be increased to eight weeks of benefits.
+On July 1, 2020, California’s current state policy of a required six weeks of paid family leave increased to eight weeks of benefits.

-The paid time off can be used to care for a seriously ill family member or to bond with a child within one year of the birth, adoption, or foster care placement of the child.
+Employees can use the PTO to care for a seriously ill family member or to bond with a child within one year of the birth, adoption, or foster care placement of the child.
 The law provides about 60-70% of wages earned 5 to 18 months before your claim start date.

 Nevada’s Mandatory Paid Leave law went into effect on January 1, 2020.
 The new law requires that private employers with 50 or more employees must provide .01923 hours of paid leave for each hour of work performed to all employees (including part-time staff members).